Thulium(III) sulfate

 Thulium(III) sulfate is an inorganic compound of thulium, with the molecular formula Tm2(SO4)3.

-It has received little scientific attention as its solubility in water was only determined in 2023 despite it being known since at least 1911.
+It has received little scientific attention as its solubility in water was only determined in 2023 despite the compound being known since at least 1911.

 Preparation

 Thulium(III) oxide has been reported to react with strong acids with hydrochloric acid being explicitly mentioned.
 Sulfuric acid is also a strong acid that forms sulfate salts.